 \textbf{What are the limitations of standard in-context learning for relevance assessment?} With respect to LLM prompting, our analysis reveals fundamental limitations of standard ICL.
 While selecting relevant examples is preferable to random selection, increasing the number of examples does not reliably improve performance and can be detrimental for collections with long documents due to attention and context window constraints.
 This highlights a key limitation of example-heavy prompting: instance-level supervision does not scale gracefully with document length or annotation volume.

-\textbf{Given these limitations, can relevance be modeled more explicitly and efficiently?} The answers to the previous questions motivate a shift away from example-centric prompting toward approaches that abstract human supervision into more compact representations of relevance.
-In particular, they raise the question of whether relevance criteria can be explicitly modeled in a form that reduces prompt length, improves robustness to document length, and remains interpretable.
-In the following section, we investigate this question by introducing and evaluating Relevance Context Learning, which operationalizes relevance as a concise, topic-specific narrative.
+\textbf{Given these limitations, can relevance be modelled more explicitly and efficiently?} The answers to the previous questions motivate a shift away from example-centric prompting towards approaches that abstract human supervision into more compact representations of relevance.
+In particular, they raise the question of whether relevance criteria can be explicitly modelled in a form that reduces prompt length, improves robustness to document length, and remains interpretable.
+In the following section, we investigate this question by introducing and evaluating Relevance Context Learning, which operationalises relevance as a concise, topic-specific narrative.